sqkysqnt/BackstageChatDocs/privacypolicy.md

 ## 6. Third-Party Services

-BackstageChat does **not** integrate with any third-party advertising SDKs or analytics platforms.
+OSC Messaging does **not** integrate with any third-party advertising SDKs or analytics platforms.
 No data is shared with third parties.

 ---